Oh Snap! Trump's DHS Nominee Says Americans ‘Owe’ Amnesty to DACA Illegals | John Hawkins' Right Wing News

 John Hawkins's book 101 Things All Young Adults Should Know is filled with lessons that newly minted adults need in order to get the most out of life.
 Gleaned from a lifetime of trial, error, and writing it down, Hawkins provides advice everyone can benefit from in short, digestible chapters.

+She didn’t even say there were any contingencies at all.
+Everyone, everywhere can come on in if they please.
+This issue is a huge reason why Trump was elected and he nominated this woman to run DHS?
+Doesn’t he realize that this would trigger a chain migration of over 4 million illegal aliens?

-As Breitbart News reported, Nielsen has said previously that if she was confirmed the head of DHS, she would immediately be “ready to work” with DC in passing amnesty for DACA illegal aliens.
+As Breitbart News reported, Nielsen has said previously that if she was confirmed as the head of DHS, she would immediately be “ready to work” with DC in passing Amnesty for DACA illegal aliens.
 How is this even a thing?

 “Congress has a clear constitutional policymaking authority to change immigration law in order to develop a permanent solution for those individuals that were [DACA] recipients,” Nielsen wrote before the hearing.
 “If confirmed, I will stand ready to work with Congress to provide any technical assistance needed towards a permanent, legal solution and towards enacting measures that enhance border security, interior enforcement, and our immigration system generally.”